rjaques/Sirah-Project/Documentation.md

 For this to work, you should:

+Go to Setup and accerss actions in settings!

 1. enable GitHub Actions with the correct permissions:

 * Under your repository name (gh_actions_test), click  Settings.
 If you cannot see the "Settings" tab, select the  dropdown menu, then click Settings.